 A split test in VWO is typically created to test multiple versions of your website hosted on different URLs.
 If your Variation is on a different address or has major design changes compared to Control, we’d recommend you to create a Split URL Test.
 To know more, refer to Split URL testing in VWO.

-A Split URL test in VWO can be created from TESTING > Split URL and involves the following steps:
+Creating a Split URL test campaign in VWO typically involves the following steps:

 - Setting up pages for your test

 This is the first and foremost step in creating your Split URL test in VWO.
 Here, you specify the hypothesis, define the URLs for control, variation, preview pages, and configure the visitor segments for your Split URL test.
 To know more about setting up pages for your test, refer to Setting-up Pages for Your Test in VWO.

 Once your variations are ready, you can define the events you want to record a goal conversion in VWO.
 When a visitor performs the event you defined, VWO will record a goal conversion.
 For example, you can record goal conversion when users click on a link, visit pages, submit forms, and so on.
 To know more about adding conversion goals, refer to Adding Conversion Goals in VWO.

 The last step in creating your Split URL test is to configure some advanced options allocating traffic percentage to the variations, integrating VWO data with third-party products such as Google Analytics, etc. To know more about finalizing your test configurations, refer to Finalizing Your Test in VWO.

 Steps to Create a Split URL Test in VWO

 You need to add the VWO SmartCode to the web pages you want to test.
 To learn how to add VWO Smartcode to your website, refer to Configuring Smartcode for your Website.